yadavahc/FOOD-DELIVERY/README.md

-Tomato is a food delivery platform developed by me Unlike traditional apps, Tomato is focused on providing a seamless, affordable, and quick food delivery experience.
+Tomato is a food delivery platform developed by me...
+Unlike traditional apps, Tomato is focused on providing a seamless, affordable, and quick food delivery experience.

 LIVE DEMO: